Butterfly Binoculars

 First I think you need to decide if you are just going to be using these binoculars for viewing small objects like butterflies from a near distance, or if you want a more all-round pair that will also work well for birds, other wildlife and many other activities.
 If this is the case, I would suggest take a look at good general use binoculars, that also have a close minimum focusing distance anything under 6ft (1.8m) is very good and you will be fine.
 To help you, take a look at the links below:

->Close Focusing Distance
+Close Focusing Distance

 Without a doubt, the most important feature to look out for in a good pair of binoculars for viewing butterflies through is their close focusing distance.
-Close focus binoculars are essential as you want to be able to get as near to them as possible (withpout frightening it away).
+Close focus binoculars are essential as you want to be able to get as near to them as possible (without frightening it away).
 A pair of binoculars that can focus on a image at 6ft (1.8m) or less away will mean that the butterfly will fill your field of vision, bringing you as much detail as possible.
-A binocular with a further minimum near focusing didtance will force you to back away and make the butterfly appear smaller, defeating the purpose of the binoculars. (importance 10/10)
+A binocular with a further minimum near focusing distance will force you to back away and make the butterfly appear smaller, defeating the purpose of the binoculars. (importance 10/10)

 Pentax Papilio Binoculars 8.5x21Pentax Papilio Binoculars